Health Insurers Are Still Skimping On Mental Health Coverage

 - In 2015, behavioral care was four to six times more likely to be provided out-of-network than medical or surgical care.

-- Insurers paid primary care providers 20 percent more for the same types of care as they paid addiction and mental health care specialists, including psychiatrists.
+- Insurers paid primary care providers 20 percent more for the same types of care than they paid addiction and mental health care specialists, including psychiatrists.

 - State statistics vary widely.
 In New Jersey, 45 percent of office visits for behavioral health care were out-of-network.
 In Washington, D.C., it was 63 percent.